zweiyu/bootstrap/site/docs/4.1/components/toasts.md

 - If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).
 - Toast are opt-in for performance reasons, so **you must initialize them yourself**.
-- Toast will auto hide if you do not specify `autohide: false`
+- Toast will automatically hide if you do not specify `autohide: false`.

-Got all that?
-Great, let's see how they work with some examples.
+Keep reading to see how they work with some examples.

 ## Examples

-A basic toast can include a header (though it doesn't strictly need one) with whatever contents you like.
-The header is also `display: flex`, so `.mr-auto` and `.ml-auto` can be used for easy pushing of content, as well as all our flexbox utilities.
+### Basic

+To encourage extensible and predictable toasts, we recommend a header and body.
+Toast headers use `display: flex`, allowing easy alignment of content thanks to our margin and flexbox utilities.

+Toasts are as flexible as you need and have very little required markup.
+At a minimum, we require a single element to contain your "toasted" content and strongly encourage a dismiss button.

 <div class="bg-light">
 {% capture example %}